Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 ![](img/title%20superhero.png)

 ### About the process:
+* What tools have you used and why?
+* What do you portray with your work?
+* How did the process of creating your production work?
 * Vilka verktyg har du använt dig av och varför?
   (Ex.
 Googles bildsök och GIMP)